ALSACE ROAD TRIP ITINERARY – THINGS TO DO AND SEE

 Kaysersberg is a great place to stop on your tour of the Alsace Wine Route and sample some of the area’s finest wines.
 While you’re there, don’t forget to take in the town’s stunning views of the Vosges Mountains!

 Kaysersberg was my second to last stop for this day – another idyllic village on this Alsace road trip.
 What sets it apart from the other medieval villages is its fast-moving river, which gives it a different feel.

-Like the other towns in this area, the flowers and half-timbered houses are some of the focal points when you visit.
+Like the other towns in this area, the flowers and half-timbered houses are focal points when you visit.
 As small as Kaysersberg is, you should have no trouble getting around on foot and taking in the sights.

 One of those sights is the Château de Kaysersberg.
-Built over 800 years ago, the castle played a key role in the development of the town and its history.
+Built over 800 years ago, the castle played a key role in developing the town and its history.

 I did not have a chance to go up to the castle.
 But if you have more time than I did, you can enjoy lovely views and see colorful Kaysersberg from above.

 If you have time – and more importantly, if you have some energy left – you can make Eguisheim your last stop of the day.

 Eguisheim is a charming village located along the Alsace Wine Route.
 It is considered one of the region’s most beautiful villages and home to a historic castle and fortified church.

 Explore its cobblestone streets, sample regional wines at its wineries, or purchase locally produced souvenirs from its many boutiques.